Photos by Frances Kennedy, WFP

 Many Liberian families take their rations home in wheelbarrows as each of these bags of rice weighs 50 kilos.
 Joseph T. Harris, father of six, has a job at a fueling station at the airport but is in one of the restricted areas so he cannot get to work.
 WFP has so far delivered food for quarantined communities in nine counties of Liberia for about 39,000 affected people.

 Handwashing is crucial to helping prevent the spread of the Ebola virus.
-Families and businesses have installed simple buckets with chlorinated water at the entrances to homes, shops and offices.
+Families and businesses have installed buckets with chlorinated water at the entrances to homes, shops and offices.
 All people receiving WFP food must first wash their hands thoroughly.
-People are encouraged to wear long sleeved shirts when possible.
+People are encouraged to wear long-sleeved shirts when possible.

 WFP provides rations for families of five comprising yellow split peas for protein, oil for cooking and rice as a staple.
-These women live in a restricted area Dolo’s Town near a rubber plantation north of Monrovia; residents are not allowed to leave to go and buy food on the markets and there are no food supplies coming in.
+Residents are not allowed to leave to go and buy food on the markets and there are no food supplies coming in.
 In other areas, prices of food are rising sharply on local market because of the disruption to trade.

 Residents fear losing their jobs